apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Using Pod anti-affinity we can manage that same pods are on different nodes.
 For example 3 pods of same source, are deployed on 3 different nodes, not 3 pods on 1 node
 - When we ` $ kubectl get node ` in order to not have ` <none> ` in our role we need to ` $ kubectl label nodes worker2 kubernetes.io/role=worker2 `
 - When we mount a secret, a volume inside RAM is going to be mounted to our pod, its default address is ` /var/run/secrets `
+- We need MetricServer installed on our cluster for HPA/VPA to work
+- for installing metric server, we need to edit metric-server/deployment.yaml, and add ` --kubelet-insecure-tls ` this paramether, since our certs are self-signed
+- inside container: resources: limits does not care about how much actuall resource we have on our node, we can assign it whatever

 ## Directories
 - ` /var/run/secrets ` --> When we mount a secret, a volume inside RAM is going to be mounted to our pod, its default address is this